 Ryan Kuo lives and works in New York City.
 His works are process-based and diagrammatic and often invoke a person or people arguing.
 This is not to state an argument about a thing, but to be caught in a state of argument.
-He utilizes techniques from video games, productivity software, web design, motion graphics, and sampling to produce circuitous and unresolved movements that most recently relate to contemporary experiences of work, virtual societies, and their convergence in spaces of whiteness.
+He has used videogame engines, chatbots, web and graphic design, productivity software, and writing to produce circuitous and unresolved movements in which objects are lost and found in white escape routes.

-His work has appeared at Queens Museum (NYC), bitforms gallery (NYC), the Current Museum of Art (NYC), left gallery (Berlin), Goldsmiths (London), Carpenter Center for the Visual Arts (Cambridge, MA), and MIT Media Lab (Cambridge, MA), and has been published in BOMB and Rhizome.
-He was recently in residence at the Queens Museum Studio Program (NYC) and Residency Unlimited (NYC).
+His work has appeared at the Whitney Museum of American Art (NYC), M+ (Hong Kong), Queens Museum (NYC), bitforms gallery (NYC), TRANSFER (LA), left gallery (Berlin), and Carpenter Center for the Visual Arts (Cambridge), and has been published in Artforum, Art in America, BOMB, and Rhizome.
+He was a 2022 Knight Arts + Tech Fellow and a resident at the Center for Afrofuturist Studies (Iowa City), Pioneer Works (NYC), and the Queens Museum Studio Program (NYC).

 He holds a Master of Science in Art, Culture and Technology from MIT.

 He is not a programmer.